Skip to main content

 The server speaks MCP over stdio; you can drive it with the MCP inspector or any conformant client.
 A 401 against a running core with a dummy key proves your transport, base URL, and auth header are wired correctly.

-• stdio only.
-HTTP/SSE transport (so Claude Desktop on another machine can connect over Tailscale) lands in a follow-up.
+• stdio transport only.
+HTTP/SSE (so Claude Desktop on a different machine can connect over Tailscale or a sidecar container can serve long-running) is on the roadmap but not yet shipped.

 The full design spec lives at clients/hc-mcp/DESIGN.md.